 Length: Forest Therapy Guided Walks generally last from 1.5-3 hours.
 Longer is better because it takes time to slow down and sync up with the natural world.
 Location, weather, participant mobility, and other factors can also influence the length of the walk.
 The length of a specific walk will be included with the information about the event.

 If you do not see what you are looking for, please contact Connect to Wilderness about working together to develop a walk, workshop or activity that meets your needs.

-Maybe it's having a forest bathing walk as part of an workshop, meeting, or orientation, Perhaps you are thinking of exploring an addition to wellness support services provided by your company or would like to contract for a series of walks to be hosted by your organization.
+Maybe it's having a forest bathing walk or another activity as part of an workshop, meeting, or orientation, Perhaps you are thinking of exploring an addition to activities offered at your resort or wellness support services provided by your company or would like to contract for a series of walks to be hosted by your organization.
 Possibly a presentation or a demonstration are desired as a starting point.

 In addition Connect to Wilderness can design nature oriented interpretive walks, activities and games that can be combined to provide a daylong series of outdoor experiences.
 We would be happy to engage with you and discuss ideas.
 We look forward to working with you!

 Can People with Disabilities Participate on a Walk?

 Yes, it is possible to adapt the experience to the participant.
 Walks can be modified so that anyone can participate.
 For example some 'walks' have been held in nursing homes where people are not mobile or able to go outside.
 There the guide modified the experience to bring the forest inside.
 Please note; it is important for the guide to be aware of a disability prior to the walk to modify the experience to be accessible.
 This may require changing the location of the walk; the types of activities and invitations that are crafted and other actions.

 What is Forest Therapy?